vhscom/svelte-headlessui-starter/README.md

 - ⚗️ [Supabase](https://supabase.com/) integration for dynamic navigation
 - 👷 [Gravitar](https://gravatar.com/) support for non-logged in users
 - 📄 [AGPL](https://www.gnu.org/licenses/agpl-3.0.en.html)-licensed free (as in freedom) software

-## Demo

-View the [online demo](https://svelte-headlessui-starter.vercel.app) to see what you can expect.

 ## Structure